 “Get everybody home safely tonight.
 Then, stick to your usual routine over the next few days.
 I’m not convinced that the Albanian mob got a make on Millie.
 So don’t tip them off.

 My wife, Shelly, is here helping Millie get through this.
-Tomorrow, I’ll work out where Millie can safely convalesce, how to return to her everyday life and work.”
+Tomorrow, I’ll work out where Millie can safely convalesce and return to her everyday life and work.”

 “May I speak to Mac?”
 Anne said.